 Where the design community meets.

-Owner, Folyo Joined about 5 years ago
+Owner, Folyo Joined over 5 years ago

 I should definitely mention somewhere that free members DO get 1/5th of the job alerts for free, incase that isn't clear - so it is a true freemium account.